OlegDzhuraev/Modifiers/README.md

 ## Example
 You can find it in the Example folder, there is a sample scene.
 It shows simple character with Max Health, Regeneration and Defense parameters.
-Also there is a "damager" which have Damage and Critical Chance parameters.
+Also, there is a "damager" which have Damage and Critical Chance parameters.
 Damage will be applied to the character on left mouse button click.
 Critical chance will be used to make x2 damage, if random value hits the chance.

 ## Showcase
 Battleproofed in the **[Echo Storm](https://store.steampowered.com/app/2282200/Echo_Storm)** game.